 - Their tail has a strong prehensile quality, which is very helpful in supporting their body if they are hanging from a branch.

-There are different types of bush viper snakes, and the most common of them are as follows:
+There are different types of vipers, and the most common of them are as follows:

-The red bush viper is a type of the Atheris species and is named so because of its colour.
+The red variety is a type of the Atheris species and is named so because of its colour.
 It is found in the tropical sub-Saharan African region, excluding southern Africa.

-These types of bush viper snakes are usually found in parts of South America.
+These types of snakes are usually found in parts of South America.

-- The African bush viper is also known as Atheris squamigera and is mostly found in the central and western parts of Africa.
+- The African variety is also known as Atheris squamigera and is mostly found in the central and western parts of Africa.

 - One thing that is quite unusual about this type of snake is that it does not make a hissing sound by scale-rasping on it’s tail, which is most commonly associated with snakes.

-- In some cases, this particular species of bush viper can also change its color during its lifetime.
+- In some cases, this particular species can also change its color during its lifetime.

-The green bush viper is a type of African bush viper, and is also known as the Atheris squamigera.
-The green bush viper snake can be especially deadly for the human species.
+The green variety is a type of African viper, and is also known as the Atheris squamigera.
+This snake can be especially deadly for the human species.
 Many of these are found in agricultural areas, where they lie in wait for their prey.

-Not all bush viper snakes are common.
+Not all of these snakes are common.
 A lot of their species are now isolated and have become fragmented in their distribution because they are able to live properly only in rain forests or areas that have a similar climate.

 - In most cases, these types of snakes are usually found in the tropical sub-Saharan African region, which does not include southern Africa.
-The African bush viper is most commonly found in the western as well as the central parts of Africa.
+The African variety is most commonly found in the western as well as the central parts of Africa.

-- Some types of bush vipers, especially the American bush viper, are also said to be found in some parts of South America.
+- Some types of these snakes, especially the American variety, are also said to be found in some parts of South America.

-- Bush viper snakes typically love to inhabit the rain forests, or areas that have a similar climate.
+- These snakes typically love to inhabit the rain forests, or areas that have a similar climate.

 - They can also sometimes be found in dense agricultural areas.

-What are the chances that humans will encounter a Bush Viper?
+What are the chances that humans will encounter Atheris?

-The bush viper snake is usually a solitary species that spends most of its time away from other habitation.
+These snakes are usually a solitary species that spend most of their time away from other habitation.
 It usually comes around other living beings only when it is time to mate, or when it is looking to hunt.